 There are currently no topics for this game.

 Commodore 64 versionsThere were two licensed conversions of Star Wars: The Arcade Game for the Commodore 64.
 The first was a cartridge by Parker Brothers.
 This version used simple sprites for the TIE fighters and clusters of dots to represent the fireballs.
 Several years later, Domark put out a much more faithful conversion which used vector graphics for all the game elements.
 Unfortunately while it was quite accurate, it suffered from poor frame rates which often made it difficult to play.

 PackagingMy hazy memory recalls: The front of the box contained an embedded LED that blinked slowly, like once every 3 seconds.
 I believe the LED was part of R2D2's head poking out of the top of the X-Wing.

-References to the gameIn the 1984 Christmas horror film Gremlins some of the Gremlin's can be seen briefly playing the original Arcade cabinet version of Star Wars
+References to the gameIn the 1984 Christmas horror film Gremlins some of the Gremlin's can be seen briefly playing the original Arcade cabinet version of Star Wars.

-In the Gamecube title Star Wars: Rogue Squadron III - Rebel Strike, the full version of Star Wars: The Arcade Game was an unlockable bonus feature.
+Rogue Squadron IIIIn the Gamecube title Star Wars: Rogue Squadron III - Rebel Strike, the full version of Star Wars: The Arcade Game was an unlockable bonus feature.

 Boss-keysResourceful programmer tricks #2: The function keys serve as multiple different functional boss-keys, information about the programmer, and other neat little functions -- way above and beyond a typical boss-key.
-Poke around the keyboard while the game is running and see what you find!Information also contributed by
+Poke around the keyboard while the game is running and see what you find!